You’re 22 weeks pregnant!

-But you might be feeling a little like you’ve got quite a lot to do!
+You might be feeling you’ve got quite a lot to do!

-You’re midway through pregnancy so you still have plenty of time.
+You’re only midway through pregnancy, though, so you still have plenty of time.

 - Where is baby sleeping after birth?

-- Does your car need adjustments to safely carry a baby?
+- Does your car need adjustments to carry a baby safely?

-- What season will baby be born in (for clothes, sleepwear, etc)?
+- What season will baby be born in (so you can organise clothes, sleepwear, etc)?

-- What items can you borrow versus buy?
+- What items can you borrow rather than buy?

-The huge variety of choice can leave you feeling overwhelmed.
+The huge range of choice can leave you feeling overwhelmed.